kpgalligan/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 ### Previews in Android Studio

-With resources packed as Android assets, Android Studio can correctly show previews for composables in an Android source set.
+With resources packed as Android assets, Android Studio can correctly show previews for composables called in Android source sets
+(and only in Android source sets).

-For example, an `App()` composable that unconditionally shows an image:
+For example, a composable that consists of an image from multiplatform resources (`App.kt` is common code, `MainActivity.kt` is Android-specific):

 ![Common code with the composable and Android code along with the Android Studio preview](compose-resources-as-preview.png)

+## Publication

+Starting with Compose Multiplatform 1.6.10, all necessary resources are included in the publication maven artifacts.

+To enable this functionality, your project needs to use Kotlin 2.0.0 or newer and Gradle 7.6 or newer.

 ## What's next?